 Our Vision for Men’s Drug and Alcohol Rehab

-Any Length Retreat is a nationally respected recovery center where men and their families find lifelong freedom from addiction through the application of the twelve steps.
-We believe in unwavering ethics, the healing power of the twelve steps, and excelling in all facets of our lives.
+Any Length Retreat is a nationally respected spiritual retreat for men’s addiction treatment near Austin, TX.
+Our retreat is where men and their families find lifelong freedom from addiction through the application of the 12 Steps.
+We believe in unwavering ethics, the healing power of the 12 Steps, and excelling in all facets of our lives.

-The process of recovery is a fundamental life change.
-This takes time, community, and frequent one-on-one discussions to bring to fruition.
-Our process differs from traditional clinical approaches because rather than treat the symptoms of addiction (craving, triggers, etc…) we seek out and address the causes and conditions of addiction at their root.
+The process of recovery is a fundamental life changing experience.
+This takes time, community, and frequent one-on-one discussions, with recovery mentors and our licensed clinical counselors, to bring to fruition.
+Our process differs from traditional Texas men’s drug rehab centers.
+Rather than treating the symptoms of addiction (craving, triggers, etc.) we seek out and address the causes of addiction at their root.